BigBadWolfPL/Django-Rest-Project/README.md

 ```
 docker-compose up
 ```

+Note: If there is a problem with server, just press CTRL + C in terminal and run (docker-compose up) command once again - that should help.

 4) With running docker container open second terminal window and paste this command (To create superuser):

 ```